-A heat pack can be a fire risk when it is:
+A heat pack can be a fire risk when it’s:

-The following tips will help you to use a heat pack safely.
+Here are some tips to help you to use a heat pack safely:

-If you notice a burned or charred smell from your wheat bag or that it is deteriorating or scorched, don't keep it.
-Leave it in the kitchen sink to cool down.
-After, throw it away.
-Also replace your heat pack after prolonged usage.
+- Monitor for signs of deterioration - If you notice a burned or charred smell from your wheat bag or if it’s deteriorating or scorched, don't keep it.
+Leave it in the kitchen sink to cool down and then throw it away.
+Replace your heat pack when needed.